Dragonmystic707/exalted-reincarnated/docs/System/Sorcery_and_Necromancy.md

 -   **Third Circle** 10 RES

-All Spells, once unravelled, have a chance of their discarded magics being cast aside in wild effects.
+All Spells, once unraveled, have a chance of their discarded magics being cast aside in wild effects.
 A single **Challenge Roll** should be performed for the unravelling to see if a side-effect occurs.